Home » Blog Post » ABM vs Traditional Marketing: What’s Best for B2B Marketing?

 Firstly, let’s look at what traditional marketing is.
 We mentioned telemarketing, but it applies to any method from before marketers had access to data.

-Most traditional marketing methods take a 'scattergun' approach: for example, posting an advert in a B2B journal, with the journal's readership figures (often inflated) to hand, but no way of knowing who will actually see your ad.
+Most traditional marketing methods take a ‘scattergun’ approach.
+Posting an advert in a B2B journal, for instance, gives you readership figures (often inflated) but no way of knowing who will actually see your ad.
+Digital display advertising offers more data and greater audience refinement, but it remains one of the closest digital equivalents to those older, less targeted methods.

 What Is ABM? & How Is Account-Based Marketing Different?

-With ABM, you should first identify who your targets are: which businesses are the most relevant and importantly, the most valuable.
+Account-based marketing, or ABM, flips the traditional approach entirely.
+Rather than casting a wide net, ABM starts by identifying who your targets are: which businesses are the most relevant and, importantly, the most valuable.

 You’ll then create a list, called a Target Account List (TAL), made up of those businesses and others like them.
 Ideally, this should be done in collaboration with your sales team to achieve true sales and marketing alignment.